-- Don't try to be too self-reliant - Many will want to help you, so if the first person does not respond, keep asking until you find your partners - Program Staff are often on travel and read emails on tiny screens.
-You may have to send a reminder emails to get a response. - We do want to speak to you, it's the fun part
+- Don't try to be too self-reliant - Many will want to help you, so if the first person does not respond, keep asking until you find your partners - NIA Program Staff get much email, are often on travel, reading email on tiny screens.
+You may have to send a reminder email to get a response. - We do want to speak to you, it's the fun part